Natpro logo

 Menopause, which literally means "last period", usually occurs somewhere between the ages of 45 to 52 with the cessation of egg production.
 As mentioned earlier a woman is born with all the eggs she will ever need.
 In the few years prior to menopause ovulation becomes erratic and with it comes a decline in progesterone.
 At about the same time the ovaries decrease their secretion of estrogen.
 Maintaining hormone balance becomes increasingly difficult.

-Unfortunately with the increased use of petrochemicals and estrogen based drugs, many women are entering their pre-menopausal years in their early thirties.
+Unfortunately with the increased use of petrochemicals and estrogen based drugs, many women are entering their peri-menopausal years in their early thirties.

-One final list of symptoms is necessary to help those women who are either pre-menopausal or menopausal...
+One final list of symptoms is necessary to help those women who are either in peri-menopause or in menopause...

 • Erratic periods